Christchurch Conversations: Our neighbourhoods need better streets

 But what examples can we look to in Ōtautahi Christchurch where street changes have brought about benefits?
 What do they look like and what were the challenges involved?
 How do you strike the balance between people, place and transport?
 And how do you cater to the needs and practices of different people, organisations and businesses within the neighbourhood?

-Join us for this He Whakawhiti Kōrero Christchurch Conversation as we explore the potential of streets to transform our neighbourhoods and improve their liveability and sustainability.
+Join us in person or online for this He Whakawhiti Kōrero Christchurch Conversation as we explore the potential of streets to transform our neighbourhoods and improve their liveability and sustainability.

 Find out about the community participation and design levers involved, as well as the cultural, environmental, political and financial factors that influence the design of our streets.
 Learn more about what we need to do to make safe, social and healthy streets – ones that are kind to people and planet – a reality in our neighbourhoods.